Château George 7 Blanc

 400g in weight which is about as light as I was advised to go to limit breakages

 Cork as a product is fab for the environment because the existence of cork forests are a carbon sink - the CO2 retention capacity of a cork oak forest can reach 14.7 tons per hectare per year.
-Putting that to one side, most wine bottle corks are one piece but for this wine we chose a new product that is made from the off-cuts, and bound with a 100% plant-based polyol from a totally renewable source and beeswax that makes it elastic and fully watertight.
+Putting that to one side, most wine bottle corks are one piece but for this wine we have experimented with new sustainable options.
+For the 2020 vintage, we chose a new product made from pure cork off-cuts, bound with a 100% plant-based polyol from a totally renewable source & beeswax that makes it elastic and fully watertight.
+For the 2021 vintage, we have also trialled a cork made from pure cork offcuts, also bound with vegetal polyols and glue made from grape waste (skins & pips).

 Instead of printing on it with chemicals, we used a laser to mark the name.
-Corks can be recycled and mostly end up in flooring or flip-flops. sports trainers etc.
+Corks take a long time to compost but can be recycled and mostly end up in flooring or flip-flops. sports trainers etc.

 This one was a dilemma at first - aluminium is recycled at a higher temperature than tin, for example, but the latter is way more expensive.
 The aluminium top we cut off can be thrown directly in the recycling and